ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 Since unextended UDP Proxying requests carry the target as part of the request, the proxy can protect unauthorized targets by rejecting requests before creating the tunnel, and communicate the rejection reason in response header fields.
-Bound UDP Proxying requests do not have this ability.
-Therefore, proxies MUST validate the target on every datagram and MUST NOT forward individual datagrams with unauthorized targets.
-Proxies can either silently discard such datagrams or abort the corresponding request stream.
+Bound UDP Proxying requests, on the other hand, MUST reject all traffic on compressed contexts that does not correspond to the mapped target.
+On the other hand, an uncompressed context SHALL allow all traffic through to the client.

 Note that if the compression response (COMPRESSION_ASSIGN OR COMPRESSION_CLOSE) cannot be immediately sent due to flow or congestion control, an upper limit